I will wake

 the cold occluded moon

-amid a barren velvet white
+amid barren velvet white

-lights a silhouette of trees
+stands a silhouette of trees

 iced and caked in winter.